 The FERPA training is intended to ensure that anyone accessing student records understands the obligations under federal law for proper use and protection of student records.
-FERPA training must be completed through USD's third-party training vendor, LawRoom.
-In about 3 weeks, an email will be sent to the student after their job has been created at Human Resources and they may access the 30-minute training online using their USDOne login credentials.
-The supervisor should contact Human Resources to request FERPA training for the student assistant if the student does not receive an email within 2 to 3 weeks of beginning their assignment.
+All employees (including faculty, administrators, staff, and students) who are required to complete FERPA training will receive an automated training assignment from the Foundry system, typically within their first week of employment.
+The supervisor should contact Human Resources (hrlearning@sandiego.edu) to request FERPA training for the student assistant if the student does not receive an email within to 3 days of completing the Onboarding Process via Workday.
+Additional information regarding FERPA Training can be found at the following link: Compliance Training - Human Resources